 6. Be customer and community-focused by:

-- Coordinating with the community, local business and business associations, and SWJC system partners. - Providing basic, individualized and/or training services to individuals with barriers to employment.
+- Coordinating with the community, local business and business associations, and SWJC system partners. - Providing basic, individualized and/or training services to hard-to-serve individuals with multiple barriers to employment.

 VI) Customer Eligibility